rledford/qproc-mongo-qs/README.md

 ## Search

 The `search` method expects a `String` or `Number`.
 As stated in the `qproc-mongo` documentation, when a search key is present in the query parameters, all other query parameters are ignored.
-See the [qproc-mongo documentation](#https://www.npmjs.com/package/qproc-mongo#search) for more info.
+See the [qproc-mongo documentation](https://www.npmjs.com/package/qproc-mongo#search) for more info.
 Returns the `QSBuilder` so that calls are chainable.

-## Properties
+## Query Parameters

-The `prop` method expects a `property name` argument and returns a `QSProp`.
+The `prop` method expects a `property name` argument and returns a `QSParam`.
 The `prop` exposes the following operator functions.
-The operator functions return the `QSProp` for chaining.
+The operator functions return the `QSParam` for chaining.

 | Function | Argument Type        | Description                                                 | Example                     |
 | -------- | -------------------- | ----------------------------------------------------------- | --------------------------- |